RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Background and Related Work

-We summarize the necessary information for this work: \begin{itemize} \item Program qubits are assigned to a single $d \times d$ tile in the larger fabric, e.g. using AutoBraid \cite{hua2021autobraid}. \item The logical operation CNOT (Figure~\ref{fig:lattice_cnot}) occurs in \textbf{two} steps: a) measure the $ZZ$ operator between the control and the ancilla followed by b) measure the $XX$ operator between the ancilla and the target. \item Interactions between logical qubits use a contiguous path of ancilla qubits which must touch every interacting qubit. \item A special type of multi-qubit interaction, or \textit{Pauli-product measurement} as in Figure \ref{fig:pauliprod}, can in \textbf{one} step by interacting the $P$-edge of each interacting logical qubit to an intermediate ancilla channel contiguous between each, where $P$ is the specific Pauli.
-For example, a $ZZ$ Pauli product measurement can be done by interacting the $Z$ edge of qubit 1 and the $Z$ edge of qubit 2 to one contiguous block of ancilla.
-This can be done in 1 step regardless of distance between them, so long as the ancilla channel is contiguous. \end{itemize}
+We summarize the necessary information for this work: \begin{itemize} \item Program qubits are assigned to a single $d \times d$ tile in the larger fabric, e.g. using AutoBraid \cite{hua2021autobraid}. \item The logical operation CNOT (Figure~\ref{fig:lattice_cnot}) occurs in \textbf{two} steps: a) measure the $ZZ$ operator between the control and the ancilla followed by b) measure the $XX$ operator between the ancilla and the target. \item Interactions between logical qubits use a contiguous path of ancilla qubits which must touch every interacting qubit. \item A special type of multi-qubit interaction, or \textit{Pauli-product measurement}\cite{litinski2019game}, can be executed by interacting the $P$-edge of each involved logical qubit with an intermediate contiguous ancilla channel, where $P$ is the specific Pauli.
+This can be done in \textbf{one} step regardless of distance between the qubits, so long as the ancilla channel is contiguous. \end{itemize}